 Note: Unless otherwise footnoted, each area is delineated by connecting in order the coordinates listed by straight lines.
 Except for the Amlia North/Seguam donut and the Buldir donut, each area delineated in the table is open to nonpelagic trawl gear fishing.
 The remainder of the entire Aleutian Islands subarea and the areas delineated by the coordinates for the Amlia North/Seguam and Buldir donuts are closed to nonpelagic trawl gear fishing, as specified at § 679.22.
 Unless otherwise noted, the last set of coordinates for each area is connected to the first set of coordinates for the area by a straight line.
 The projected coordinate system is North American Datum 1983, Albers.
-The connection of these coordinates to the next set of coordinates is by a line extending in a clockwise direction from these coordinates along the shoreline at mean lower-low water to the next set of coordinates.
-The connection of these coordinates to the next set of coordinates is by a line extending in a counter clockwise direction from these coordinates along the shoreline at mean lower-low water to the next set of coordinates.
-The connection of these coordinates to the first set of coordinates for this area is by a line extending in a clockwise direction from these coordinates to the first set of coordinates for this area is by a line extending in a counter clockwise direction from these coordinates to the first set of coordinates for this area is by a line extending in a counter clockwise direction from these coordinates to the first set of coordinates for this area is by a line extending in a counter clockwise direction from these coordinates along the shoreline at mean lower-low water to the first set of coordinates.
+1The connection of these coordinates to the next set of coordinates is by a line extending in a clockwise direction from these coordinates along the shoreline at mean lower-low water to the next set of coordinates.
+3The connection of these coordinates to the first set of coordinates for this area is by a line extending in a clockwise direction from these coordinates along the shoreline at mean lower-low water to the next set of coordinates.
+4The connection of these coordinates to the first set of coordinates for this area is by a line extending in a clockwise direction from these coordinates to the first set of coordinates for this area is by a line extending in a clockwise direction from these coordinates to the first set of coordinates for this area is by a line extending in a clockwise direction from these coordinates to the first set of coordinates for this area is by a line extending in a clockwise direction from these coordinates to the first set of coordinates for this area is by a line extending in a clockwise direction from these coordinates to the first set of coordinates for this area is by a line extending in a clockwise direction from these coordinates to the first set of coordinates for this area is by a line extending in a counter clockwise direction from these coordinates to the first set of coordinates for this area i

-- 5 The area specified by this set of coordinates is closed to fishing with non-pelagic trawl gear. - 6 This set of coordinates is connected to the first set of coordinates listed for the area by a straight line. - 7The last coordinate for the donut is connected to the first set of coordinates for the donut by a straight line.
+5 The area specified by this set of coordinates is closed to fishing with non-pelagic trawl gear.

+6 This set of coordinates is connected to the first set of coordinates listed for the area by a straight line.

+7The last coordinate for the donut is connected to the first set of coordinates for the donut by a straight line.